albill/albill.github.com/_posts/2004-07-08-science-fiction-authors.markdown

 ---
+author: admin
+date: '2004-07-08 17:29:35'
 layout: post
+slug: science-fiction-authors
+status: publish
 title: Science Fiction Authors
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '167'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 I posted this a while back on another version of the blog but I figured it was worth a re-post.